 In 2011, over 150 stakeholders were identified for the Great Lake to Lake Trails.
 Stakeholders included the Michigan Departments of Natural Resources, Transportation, Community Health, Travel Michigan, the Governor’s Council on Physical Fitness, the National Parks Service, Michigan Recreation and Park Association, many regional trail coalitions, regional planning and transportation organizations, local governments, elected officials and personnel, and individual trail advocates.
 Convening stakeholders, developing vision and goals, articulating a strategy and prioritizing projects were the first steps taken to ensure this would be a project that we could bring to fruition.
 Confirming the name and creating the identity for the trail were also outcomes of Phase 1 planning efforts.

 Route 1: advocating and planning for its development, marketing, and connecting it to other destinations in their areas.
 Michigan Trails & Greenways Alliance staff and trail ambassadors conducted field analysis, feasibility studies and dialogue with city and township officials along with law enforcement, transportation and health agencies to come up with viable routes in each of the gaps.
 Trails were inventoried for each existing trail segment in the approximately 315-mile route as to its surface, endpoints, and current condition.

 Our current work is to support the completion of Great Lake to Lake Trail Route #1 from South Haven to Port Huron.
 Plans are in place to open the trail by the fall of 2019.
 With a generous financial commitment from philanthropist Mike Levine, wayfinding, signage along the route (trailhead and trailside facilities, signage, kiosks, and maps) and gap connections are in the works for select portions of the trail that can be applied to the overall trail way finding.
 Additional funding is necessary to take the wayfinding work across the entire trail.

-Continued focus on wayfinding, and marketing, including historic interpretation and interpretive displays, Great Lake to Lake Trails website, and event planning for the inaugural ride for fall of 2019.
+Continued focus on wayfinding, and marketing, including historic interpretation and interpretive displays, Great Lake to Lake Trails website, and an inaugural ride on Route #1 in September 2019.